-I’m the wife of an addict, his drug of choice is “spice” – synthetic marijuana.
+His drug of choice is “spice” – synthetic marijuana.
 I’m also a child of an alcoholic.
-These are my battle scars, hauntings of childhood and loss of something normal.
+These are my battle scars, hauntings of childhood and loss of someone that I still fiercely love and deeply love.

 As any adult child will tell you, normal is a world we guess at.
 We want it, even if we don’t have the faintest idea of what it looks like.
 We never stop trying.